Introduction to Law & Public Safety

 • National Basic 9-1-1 Dispatch Certification – Click Here

-• Law and Public Safety Introductory Level Competency – in development
+• Law and Public Safety Introductory Level Competency – Click Here

-Review Guide for the IRCs should be a part of every unit – in development
+Review Guide for the IRCs should be a part of every unit – check IRC page linked above for the review.

 Please – submit YOUR lessons and resources.
 Email info@lapsen.org to learn how.